 - The best times to paddle are before 10am and after 8pm when motor boats must travel at headway speed.

-- There is no cost to residents to launch a canoe/kayak but you must buy a Beach sticker if you wish to park.
+- The cost to residents to launch a canoe/kayak is only $10 but you must buy a Beach sticker if you wish to park.

 - Canoes/Kayaks can be rented by residents when the Town Beach is staffed with lifeguards.